GuilloteauQ/Luky/README.md

 You just have to run the ``install`` shell script.

-It will clone this git and create an alias for an east use of ``luky`` from everywhere.
+It will clone this git and create an alias for an easy use of ``luky`` from everywhere.

 ### Why diffrent installations ?